chainer/chainer/docs/source/upgrade.rst

 Upgrade Guide from v1 to v2
 ===========================

-This document provides detailed information for fixing your codes originally written for Chainer v1 to fit much better to Chainer v2.
+This document provides detailed information of differences between Chainer v1 and v2.
-It also explains which part of your codes needs fixes when you upgrade Chainer from v1 to v2.
+You will know by reading it which part of your codes is required (or recommended) to be fixed when you upgrade Chainer from v1 to v2.

 .. contents::
    :local: